dbt-labs/dbt-core/performance/README.md

 Once a new dbt version is released (excluding pre-releases), the performance characteristics of that released version need to be measured.
 In this repository this measurement is referred to as a baseline.

-After dbt v1.0.99 is released, a github action running from main takes the following steps:
+After dbt v1.0.99 is released, a github action running from `main`, for the latest version of that action, takes the following steps:
 - Checks out main for the latest performance runner
 - pip installs dbt v1.0.99
 - builds the runner if it's not already in the github actions cache